 If you don’t respond to topical treatment or you have more advanced mycosis fungoides, you might need whole body (systemic) treatment as well as topical treatments.
-This might include:

 - total skin electron beam therapy (a type of radiotherapy that treats all of your skin) – this would be given at a specialist centre, and follows phototherapy

 - immunotherapy (for example, bexarotene or interferon-alfa)

 - systemic chemotherapy.